What is CBD?

 While our CBD oil comes from the hemp plant, it is not hemp oil.
 These two oils indeed come from the same plant, but are entirely different.
 Hemp oil, also known as hemp seed oil, comes from hemp seeds.
 This oil contains a high amount of protein and fatty oils with almost no saturated fat (National Hemp Association, 2018).
 It also contains no phytocannabinoids.
 It is commonly used for cooking, as it has a nutty taste, or in lotions, as it helps hydrate skin.
 CBD oil is derived from the flowers and leaves of either the hemp or marijuana plant.
 It contains CBD which is a phytocannabinoid that has many health benefits.
 Due to this, CBD oil is primarily used to treat pain, anxiety, depression, insomnia, and more.

 Where Our CBD Oil Comes From

-Our hemp derived CBD oil comes from Pure Kind Botanicals.
+Our hemp derived CBD oil comes from Welief.
 Each batch is third-party lab tested and has a certificate of analysis.
 These show exactly how many cannabinoids are in each batch, and lots of other awesome information.
 Click the button below to find out more!